dsp-jetpack/JetPack/doc/deployment_guide.md

 <div style="page-break-after: always;"></div>

-# Appendix J Sample files
+# Appendix L Sample files

 This appendix details the sample properties file and describes the differences between the xSP and CSP sample profile files found in Dell EMC Ready Architecture for Red Hat OpenStack Platform version 13.